shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### How JavaScript execution works?
 In javascript execution which happens inside the box like container named as execution context which we saw above.

-It contains 2 phases in which first phase called as `memory allocation` in which memory will be allocated for variables with value `undefined` and funcition declarations with their whole code, And the code execution in which code get executed and values will be assigned on the places of undefined in the memory allocation.
+It contains 2 phases in which first phase called as `memory allocation` in which memory will be allocated for variables with special value `undefined` and funcition declarations with their whole code, And the code execution phase in which code get executed and values will be assigned on the places of undefined in the memory allocation.

 As soon as code starts execution it creates execution context in which above 2 phases will be executed.

-Functions works differently in javascript execution where whole new execution context will be created for function block code and in which same 2 steps will be repeted for memory allocation with undefined and execution and values will be assigned on the places of undefined, After completion of the execution of every line when the return keyword is executed it takes the value form the memory for mentioned variable and handover the returned value where function was invoked and execution context will be destroyed.
+Functions works differently in javascript execution where whole new execution context will be created for function block code and in which same 2 steps will be repeted for memory allocation with undefined and execution and values will be assigned on the places of undefined, After completion of the execution of every line when the return keyword is executed it takes the value form the memory for mentioned variable and handover the returned value where function was invoked and execution context will be destroyed for function.

 After execution of every line global execution context also will be destroyed and execution ends.